 A spread is the difference between a stock's buy and sell price.
-In an environment of lower liquidity and higher volatility, as in 24/5 Trading, spreads may become wider than usual and thus lead to less favourable conditions for buying and selling stocks or other securities.
+In an environment of lower liquidity and higher volatility, as in 24/5 Trading, spreads may become wider than usual and thus lead to less favourable conditions for buying and selling stocks.